master-hax/pixel-backup-gang/README.md

 ![image](assets/demo.jpg)

 ## prerequisites
-* a Google Pixel (sailfish) or Google Pixel XL (marlin) on Android 10, rooted with magisk. may work on other phones.
+* a Google Pixel (sailfish) or Google Pixel XL (marlin) on Android 10, rooted with [Magisk](https://github.com/topjohnwu/Magisk). may work on other phones.
 * a USB storage drive formatted with an ext4 filesystem. other filesystems not currently supported.

 ## installation